relizaio/rearm-cli/README.md

 5. Parses hash values and normalizes algorithm names
 6. Creates a single format entry with the provided metadata
 7. Checks for existing artifact UUIDs to prevent duplicates
+8. Optionally links the artifact to specified component and/or product releases by:
+   - Validating that component/componentrelease and product/productrelease flags are properly paired
+   - Finding the latest collection version for each release
+   - Creating a new collection version with the artifact added
+   - Setting the update reason to `ARTIFACT_ADDED`

 Sample command: